Forge std-test Usage Tutorial

 [PASS] prove_mytest(uint256)

-Here, hevm discovered the test case, and automatically checked it for violations.
+Here, hevm discovered the test case, and automatically checked it for

-Setting Up Tests
+Setting Up Test Context

 pragma solidity ^0.8.19;